Concussion Protocol 101 guide

 The person responsible for creating a concussion protocol depends entirely on the individual setting.
 In general, a healthcare provider familiar with concussions should be the one to create the protocol.

-WHAT STAKEHOLDERS ARE INVOLDED IN FOLLOWING A CONCUSSION PROTOCOL?
+WHAT STAKEHOLDERS ARE INVOLVED IN FOLLOWING A CONCUSSION PROTOCOL?

 The best concussion protocols involve a variety of teammates and care stakeholders.
 At a minimum, a concussion protocol should involve at least these individuals:

 - Point Person: This is the person who will be in charge of the concussion care team.
 They may be involved in both diagnosis and management.
 They’ll manage referrals and provide return to activity clearance.
-This person should always be a trained healthcare provider who is very familiar with concussion care.
+Ideally, this person would be a Credentialed ImPACT Consultant (CIC) – a qualified healthcare provider who has been specially trained in the management of a concussion.

 - Athletic Trainer: They will likely conduct a sideline evaluation for student athletes.
 They also coordinate care at the school for students.
 They are involved in progressive return to activity.
-Learn more about the importance of having an athletic trainer on your team here.
+Learn more about the AT's role in concussion care in this comprehensive e-guide.

 - School Nurse/Counselor (for school settings): The school nurse is someone who can help monitor students’ symptoms.
 They work with school staff to make sure academic adjustments are implemented as the student returns to school after a concussion.